jellyfish1456/Videokymography-Voice-Disorders-Diagnosis/README.md

 # Videokymography for Voice Disorders Diagnosis

-This database is from Far Eastern Memorial Hospital, which is not public for others
+This database is from <b>Far Eastern Memorial Hospital</b>, which is not public for others

 This code is based on Matlab